alexandertrefz/essence/packages/website/diagnostics.md

 exactly as they are.
 The hazard is only ever a shape that did not exist before the default was written.

+A PARTIAL Record default is refused on the same terms one level down.
+It adds no accepted shape — its Argument is still written — but it widens the Records an entry accepts, because a Record written without the members the default fills in now fits a Parameter it did not fit before.
+Two entries that told their Record Parameters apart by Type can therefore both come to accept one call.
+Only a Record reachable ONLY by leaving a member out is weighed; entries that already overlapped by Type stay exactly as they were.

 Where a default was written to replace a shorter entry, delete the shorter
 entry: the default already means it.